v-sbradley/bacx-pr/topics/tool-get-started.md

 ### Release:

-**Product Overview**: This overview appears in the release notes.
+**Product Overview**: This overview appears in the release plans.
 There is one per product.

 **Release Plans**: Lists every feature.